PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

     )
 ```

-This code will cause the flow run to continually pause until the user enters a valid age.
+This code causes the flow run to continually pause until the user enters a valid age.

-As an additional step, you may want to use an [automation](/concepts/automations) or [notification](/concepts/notifications/) to alert the user to the error.
+As an additional step, you can use an [automation](/concepts/automations) or [notification](/concepts/notifications/) to alert the user to the error.

-## Sending and receiving input at runtime
+## Send and receive input at runtime

 Use the `send_input` and `receive_input` functions to send input to a flow or receive input from a flow at runtime.
 You don't need to pause or suspend the flow to send or receive input.

-!!! note "Why would you send or receive input without pausing or suspending?"
+!!! note "Reasons to send or receive input without pausing or suspending"

     You might want to send or receive input without pausing or suspending in scenarios where the flow run is designed to handle real-time data.
-For instance, in a live monitoring system, you might need to update certain parameters based on the incoming data without interrupting the flow.
+For example, in a live monitoring system, you might need to update certain parameters based on the incoming data without interrupting the flow.
 Another use is having a long-running flow that continually responds to runtime input with low latency.
 For example, if you're building a chatbot, you could have a flow that starts a GPT Assistant and manages a conversation thread.

 The most important parameter to the `send_input` and `receive_input` functions is `run_type`, which should be one of the following: